bfox9900/CAMEL99-FORTH/HOW TO USE SEMI-CODE.md

 HEX

 \ access VDP memory as fast arrays
-: BYTE-ARRAY: ( Vaddr -- )
+: VDP-CARRAY: ( Vaddr -- )
-     CREATE                 \ make a name in the dictionary ,               \ compile the array's base address
+     CREATE                 \ make a name in the dictionary DUP  ,              \ compile the array's base address VP +!               \ also move the VDP memory pointer forward

      ;CODE ( n -- Vaddr')   \ RUN time
-       *R11 TOS ADD,  ( add base address to index in TOS) NEXT,
+       *R11 TOS ADD,        \ indirect R11 gives us the base address
+                            \ which we add to n, returning the array
+                            \ location
+       NEXT,
      ENDCODE
 ```
+#### Note:
 VP is the Video RAM memory pointer analogous to DP in the CPU RAM.
-VP is initialized to HEX 1000 on boot-up.
+VP is initialized to HEX 1000 on system boot.

      VP @  BYTE-ARRAY: ]VDP   \ create array at location of VP